dit-x/data_modeling_with_postgres/README.md

 1. The design of an optimized **data ingestion pipeline architecture**
 2. The design of the data warehouse **ERD (Entity Relationship Diagram)** for the data analytics team.
 3. The implementation of **Data Extraction, Transformation and Loading (ETL)**.
-4. The **Automation and Scheduling** of the processes.
-5. The development **Data quality checks** to validate the source and destination data.

 </br>